 1 INTRODUCTION

 The Fall Armyworm (Spodoptera frugiperda), a highly polyphagous and invasive pest belonging to the order Lepidoptera and family Noctuidae, is native to the Americas but has rapidly invaded the Eastern Hemisphere (Goergen et al. 2016; Bhusal and Chapagain 2020).
-In India, S. frugiperda was first reported in Karnataka in July 2018 and has since been recorded across most states (Saranbassappa et al., 2018; Suby et al., 2020).
-This pest takes its name from its army-like swarming habit, predominantly infesting maize (Zea mays), a critical food security crop in many developing nations (Singh 2014).
-Damage is primarily caused by larvae, which skeletonize leaves in early instars and subsequently feed on whorls, ears, and kernels, substantially reducing yield and grain quality (Capinera, 2000; Abrahams et al. 2017; Demis and Jemal 2024).
+In India, S. frugiperda was first reported in Karnataka in July, 2018 and has since been recorded across most states (Saranbassappa et al., 2018; Suby et al., 2020).
+This pest takes its name from its army-like swarming habit, predominantly infesting maize (Zea mays), a critical food security crop in many developing nations (Singh, 2014).
+Damage is primarily caused by larvae, which skeletonize leaves in early instars and subsequently feed on whorls, ears, and kernels, substantially reducing yield and grain quality (Capinera, 2000; Abrahams et al., 2017; Demis and Jemal, 2024).

 In response to outbreaks, synthetic insecticides have been widely adopted.
-However, resistance to several chemical groups, documented in the Americas and parts of Africa, underscores the urgent need for sustainable solutions such as Integrated Pest Management (IPM) (Yu 1991; Mota-Sanchez and Wise 2017; Abbas 2024).
+However, resistance to several chemical groups, documented in the Americas and parts of Africa, underscores the urgent need for sustainable solutions such as Integrated Pest Management (IPM) (Yu, 1991; Mota-Sanchez and Wise, 2017; Abbas, 2024).
 Over dependence on synthetic pesticides also raises environmental and health concerns, though resistance has not yet been reported in Indian populations.

 Botanical biopesticides, particularly plant-derived extracts, offer promising eco-friendly alternatives.
 These are cost-effective, biodegradable and generally safe for humans as well as for non-target organisms (Miresmailli and Isman, 2014; Stevenson et al., 2017).
 Several plant such as Azadirachta indica (neem), Argemone ochroleuca and Myrciaria cauliflora have demonstrated insecticidal properties (Alves et al., 2014; Silva et al., 2015; Martinez et al., 2017).
 Among these, neem is especially significant due to its wide availability and broad-spectrum efficacy.
-A. indica produces over 100 biologically active compounds, primarily terpenoids, from its various parts (Brahmachari 2004; Copping and Duke 2007).
-The most important of these, azadirachtin, a tetranortriterpenoid which is renowned for its broad-spectrum insecticidal activities (Gutiérrez-García et al. 2024).
-It disrupts insect development by inhibiting juvenile hormone and altering ecdysteroid activity, affecting reproduction, protein synthesis, behavior and diapause (Mordue (Luntz) and Nisbet 2000; Shannag et al. 2015; Duarte et al. 2019).
-Additionally, azadirachtin interferes with chemoreception, hampers cell division, and damages key tissues such as the midgut, fat bodies and muscles (Mordue 2004; Capinera and Froeba 2007).
+A. indica produces over 100 biologically active compounds, primarily terpenoids, from its various parts (Brahmachari, 2004; Copping and Duke, 2007).
+The most important of these, azadirachtin, a tetranortriterpenoid which is renowned for its broad-spectrum insecticidal activities (Gutiérrez-García et al., 2024).
+It disrupts insect development by inhibiting juvenile hormone and altering ecdysteroid activity, affecting reproduction, protein synthesis, behavior and diapause (Mordue (Luntz) and Nisbet 2000; Shannag et al., 2015; Duarte et al., 2019).
+Additionally, azadirachtin interferes with chemoreception, hampers cell division, and damages key tissues such as the midgut, fat bodies and muscles (Mordue, 2004; Capinera and Froeba, 2007).
 Evaluating the pest’s reproductive parameters is crucial for improving pest management strategies and delaying insecticide resistance.